lamini-ai/lamini-ai.github.io/docs/applications/ner.md

 * Extract arbitrary named entities, not just fixed labels/classes
 * Main downside: You can only add data through prompt-engineering (includes adding RAG outputs), but you cannot teach the model new information from lots of data

 Here is some sample code of how to use the JSON output harness for NER.
-The task here is to label noun phrases in a sentence with the type of noun phrase it is.
+The task here is to label noun phrases in a sentence.
+The domain here is veterinary medicine, but it can be any domain.
 The output is a JSON object with the label as a string.

 ```python
 from lamini import Lamini